RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="ABP Test Sample Data Sent via RAK Serial Port Tool" />

-You can see the data sent by the RAK4270 Module on the The Things Stack device console *Live data* section and the *Last seen* info should be few seconds ago.
+You can see the data sent by the RAK4270 Module on The Things Stack device console *Live data* section and the *Last seen* info should be few seconds ago.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/abpsend.png"